SenecaCountyOhio/SenCO-GIS-Guide/Guides/Parcel_Layer.md

 Update\\Parcel_Update.gdb".
 This script was scheduled to run every night.
 Currently the previously mentioned script is not being used as the county engineer decided to change how the parcel layer is stored with the county.
-The new way of maintaining the parcel is under construction and should be created with the help of the county engineer.
+The new way of maintaining the parcel layer is under construction and should be created with the help of the county engineer.

 ## Data Integrity